-The bottles are kept angled just right, intermittently agitated, and regularly turned to force the lees (dead yeast and other artifacts) toward the neck of the bottle.
+The bottles are stored angled, intermittently agitated, and regularly turned to force the lees (dead yeast and other artifacts) toward the neck of the bottle.
 Prior to the advent of modern equipment such as the gyropalatte, someone would be charged with manually shaking and turning each bottle of wine until the disgorging stage.
-Now, the task is automated using large machines that can conveniently accommodate many bottles simultaneously.
-When the lees have finally settled, the neck of the wine bottle is frozen, and the plug of ice containing the lees is removed.
-At this point, the bottle is usually topped off, sometimes with sweetened wine or slightly more aged wine depending on the goal of the winemaker.
+Now, that task is automated using large machines that can conveniently accommodate many bottles simultaneously.
+When the lees have finally settled, the neck of the bottle is frozen, and the plug of ice containing the lees is removed.
+At this point, the bottle is usually topped off, sometimes with sweetened wine or slightly more aged wine, depending on the goal of the winemaker.

-The allure of this process is that the carbon dioxide remains lurking in the finished wine ready to pop and dance at just the right moment.
-How marvelous that the accidental bottling and re-fermenting of this classic French wine resulted in the beautiful sparkling wines we find so synonymously celebratory.
+The appeal of this process is that the carbon dioxide remains lurking in the finished wine ready to pop and dance at just the right moment.
+How awesome that the accidental bottling and re-fermenting of this classic French wine results in beautiful sparkling wines we find so celebratory!